Skip to main content

 Clover lawns have numerous benefits, including improved soil fertility due to nitrogen fixation, drought tolerance, reduced need for mowing, natural weed suppression, and attraction of beneficial pollinators such as bees and butterflies.

-Are there any downsides to having a clover lawn?
+Are there any downsides to having a clover yard?

 Some potential downsides of a clover lawn include its tendency to attract bees (which may be an issue for those with allergies or concerns about pets and children), its invasive growth pattern, and its potentially uneven appearance compared to a traditional grass lawn.